KEmreAkkaya/GithubUserSearching/README.md

 This project has JavaScript-Ajax/CSS/HTML contents.It hasn't RubyOnRails.
 This project has CDN link for JS/JSON/JQuery/Bootstrap/fontawesome.

-The goal of the this project is to search username on Github like www.github/username.If username exists,we'll go user's page ,if not we'll go error page .
+The goal of the this project is to search username on Github like www.github/username.
+If username exists,we'll go user's page ,if not we'll go error page .

 Firstly , I created index.html for homepage.This page has point that user will make searching.So, We can get social media or homepage etc.